helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>You have to have your heart in the business and the business in your heart.</h3 quote>
+<h3 quote align='center'>How do people relate to movies now, when they're on portable devices or streaming them?
+It's not as much about going to the movies.</h3 quote>

 ---